edanum/capstone-communifi/README.md

 ## `Demo`

-Unfortunately my vercel account got blocked for 30 days so I can't offer a deployment at the moment.
-You can use it locally, but need to contact me to get the database URI.
-Otherwise, here is a quick feature demo:
+Go to https://capstone-communifi.vercel.app/ and login with GitHub.
+The E-Mail based login is not available at the moment.
+Just want a quick demo?
+Watch the demo-video instead:

 https://user-images.githubusercontent.com/79711003/203292176-001eb530-5e17-4b96-af4d-57d34585a18e.mov